q-viper/q-viper.github.io/_posts/2020-06-05-convolutional-neural-networks-from-scratch-on-python.md

 m.summary()
 ```

-### 4.2.1 Train model
+#### 4.2.1 Train model
-For the sake of simplicity I am using only 1000 samples from our this test.
-Additionally we will use 100 of testing samples too.
+For the sake of simplicity, I am using only 1000 samples from this test.
+Additionally, we will use 100 testing samples too.

 ```python
 m.train(x[:1000], y[:1000], epochs=100, batch_size=32, val_x=xt[:100], val_y=yt[:100])
 ```

-The validation accuracy of model will not be that satisfactory but we can give it a try.
+The validation accuracy of the model will not be that satisfactory but we can give it a try.

 After 70th epoch: